hoytchang/Stock-Classifier/README.md

 The idea here is that financial ratios such as return on equity and profit margin should give us clues to what type of company the stock is.
 For example, software companies might have higher margins, while a manufacturing company might have lower margins.  <br>

-Scikit-learn and TensorFlow will be used to build machine learning models.  <br>
+Scikit-learn will be used to build machine learning models.  <br>

 ### Data

 First, run `download_SP500_list.py`, which will download a list of companies in the S&P 500 index, including ticker symbol, company name, and the sector it belongs in.
 The data is from datahub.io and is saved in `SP500_list.csv`.  <br>

 Next, run `get_financial_data.py`, which will cycle through each company in the list, and get financial data from stockpup.com.
 The data is spotty: some companies are missing, and some companies have certain data entries that are missing.
-Six financial metrics are selected as potential features that could be meaningful in describing the company:
+Twelve financial metrics are selected as potential features that could be meaningful in describing the company:
 * ROE (return on equity)
 * ROA (return on assets)
 * PB_ratio (price to book ratio)